“Contract” means the agreement between Dragon2000 and the Customer upon these terms and conditions.

 10.1.2 The Customer commits any other breach of any of the provisions of the Contract and, if the breach is capable of remedy, fails to remedy it within 14 days after being given written notice giving full particulars of the breach and requiring it to be remedied;

-10.2 The Customer may terminate upon one calendar’s month notice in writing.
+10.2 Following the expiry of any fixed term, including any Managed Website Services or similar contracts, the Customer may terminate upon one calendar’s month notice in writing.

 10.3 Either party may terminate immediately if: